birdandhike.com logo

 Up ahead, closer to the cliffs, Utah Juniper will begin to appear, and many Narrowleaf Goldenbush and California Buckwheat join the vegetation mix.

 The Middle Oak Creek Trail runs more-or-less straight west, passing several side trails along the way.
 At about 0.18 (Wpt.
 09) and 0.64 miles out (Wpt.
-10), use-trails to the right run north to the parking lot at the exit to the Scenic Loop Road, and at 0.75 miles out (Wpt.
+10), use-trails to the right run north to the parking lot at the exit to the Scenic Loop Road (Exit Trailhead), and at 0.75 miles out (Wpt.
 11), a use-trail to the left runs south to join the many use-trails around Wilson Pimple.

 Middle Oak Creek Trail